Skip to content

 Backgrounder exposes two parallel dispatch surfaces and a shared cancel:

 • runNow<R>(taskId, task) — instant dispatch.
 Suspends until the typed result is back.
 Bypasses constraints, backoff, retries, and the registry — the lambda is the work.
-Routed through the platform's real background primitive (beginBackgroundTask on iOS, WorkManager on Android, library scope on macOS).
+Routed through the platform's real background primitive (beginBackgroundTask on iOS, WorkManager on Android, library scope on macOS and the JVM).
 See Run now.

 The two surfaces are independent code paths — a TaskId can flow through either or both.
 They share only the Backgrounder lifecycle (start() / shutdown()) and the cancel surface above.